 I use the juice from my fermented pickles for this pickle juice salad dressing recipe.
 There is no need to add more salt because the pickle juice is already salty.
 When I make my own fermented pickles, I also add garlic, herbs, and spices for flavouring.
 The herbs and garlics are fermented along the way with the cucumbers.
 Oh I love the fermented garlic from my pickle jars!
 I would eat them straight or use them in the recipes where I use my pickle juice.
 I do discard the used herbs and spices, as I feel the flavours are already dissipated into the pickles and brine.

-I love this pickle juice salad dressing on a coleslaw.
-But it’s especially good on potato salads!
+You can use this pickle juice salad dressing on a simple coleslaw.
+But my favourite has to be this smoked salmon potato salad!
 If you give it a try, let me know how you like it.

 Don't toss that leftover pickle juice after you finish your pickles.
 Use it with summer herbs to make pickle juice salad dressing.
 When using fermented pickle juice, you are adding more beneficial bacteria, enzymes and nutrients into this pickle juice salad dressing that's both delicious and refreshing.